openhab/openhab-docs/installation/rasppi.md

 You can learn more about openHAB and how it works by looking at your log files.
 These will tell you everything you might need to know.

-Execute the following command in one session or have both files separated in sessions side by side:
+To access the current log of openHAB, execute the following command in one session or have both files separated in sessions side by side:

-- Package repository based installation:

   ```shell
   tail -f /var/log/openhab/openhab.log -f /var/log/openhab/events.log
   ```
+  - if you wish to filter the results, please notice that there is an utility to support you, named *grep*.
+A quick example below:
+      ```
+      tail -f /var/log/openhab/openhab.log -f /var/log/openhab/events.log | grep "theStringYourLookingForGoesHere"
+      ```
+      Refer to its help for details.

+   - if you wish to modify the level of detail of logging, you'll need to interact with the [openHAB console](#command-line-interface), as described int the [Administration-Logging]({{base}}/administration/logging.md) page.

 ## Backup and Restore